AdobeDocs/workfront.en/help/workfront-fusion/modules/data-stores.md

 ## Edit an existing data store

-You can edit the properties and contents of an existing Data Store in the Data Store area of `Workfront Fusion`.
+You can edit the properties and contents of an existing Data Store in the Data Store area of Workfront Fusion.

 * [Edit the properties of a data store](#edit)
 * [Edit the contents of a data store](#edit2)